Warringah freeway upgrade: air quality monitoring

 Cammeray Main Monitor

-Data from the Cammeray Main AQM for particles (dust) is available from 15 June 2022 and presented by season through to the end of February 2024.
+Data from the Cammeray Main AQM for particles (dust) is available from 15 June 2022 and presented through to the end of August 2024.
 Particles measured in the PM10 µm (micrometer) fraction are displayed below, however, a comprehensive analysis and overview of PM10 and PM2.5 µm fractions comparing KOALA and Cammeray AQM data is available on request by emailing nswairinfo@environment.nsw.gov.au.
 The light-blue area displays the upper and lower readings recorded across the Sydney region and the darker blue line displays the results from the Cammeray Main AQM.

 Observed exceedance